Andrew Bayly: In Opposition, 2017–2023

-In Government, 2023–present
+In Government, 2023-2026

 Bayly contested Port Waikato in the October 2023 general election, but the electorate vote was postponed to a by-election in November after another candidate died.
 In the interim, Bayly was elected as a list MP.
 He won the by-election with a margin of 11,432 votes over New Zealand First candidate Casey Costello.

 In the Sixth National Government, which formed during the by-election period, Bayly was appointed as a minister outside Cabinet with responsibility for commerce and consumer affairs, statistics, and small business and manufacturing.

 In October 2024 Bayly apologised after telling a worker at an export business he had visited to "take some wine and fuck off", and calling him a "loser".
 The worker wrote a formal letter of complaint after the incident.
 Bayly described his behaviour at the visit as "unbecoming of a government minister", and denied being intoxicated.

 Following a cabinet reshuffle on 19 January 2025, Bayly became the Minister responsible for the Accident Compensation Corporation (ACC).
 He continued as commerce minister, but lost responsibility for statistics and small business and manufacturing.

 In February 2025, Bayly resigned as a Minister after an "animated discussion" where he placed his hand on a staff member's upper arm.
 He issued a public apology for his actions.
 Bayly's commerce and ACC portfolios were assumed by fellow National MP Scott Simpson.
 While Prime Minister Christopher Luxon defended the National Party's handling of the incident, Labour leader Chris Hipkins criticised Luxon's perceived slow response to an earlier bullying incident in 2024.